-Though it is very easy to establish a sole proprietorship, there are some advantages that come with it too.
+Though it is very easy to establish a sole proprietorship, some advantages come with it too.

-When it comes to business liability, the sole owner is unlimitedly liable for all the business’ debts and obligations.
+When it comes to business liability, the sole owner is unlimitedly liable for all its debts and obligations.
 This is because the business and owner are considered as one entity.
-If you cannot pay the debts of the creditors, then the law allows the banks to seize the sole proprietor’s personal assets and personal funds to cover the debts.
+If you cannot pay the creditors’ debts, then the law allows the banks to seize the sole proprietor’s personal assets and personal funds to cover the debts.

 Selling stock is not possible for a sole proprietorship.
 Therefore, getting investments or raising money for the business is a struggle.
 And also, the banks inquire a lot before passing a loan for a sole proprietorship.

 You cannot continue the business as a sole proprietorship when you want to join another business owner.
-Then you need to go for a general partnership.
-When it is a general partnership, all income and losses should be reported to US Return of Partnership Income, which is Form 1065.
-And, also must file individual K-1s for each partner.
+Then it would be best if you went for a general partnership.
+When it is a general partnership, all income and losses should be reported to US Return of Partnership Income, Form 1065.
+And also must file individual K-1s for each partner.
 Consider general partnership vs. LLC pros and cons as well before making a decision.

 Can a sole proprietor have employees?

 Yes, a sole proprietor can have employees work for the business.
 In that process, the owner must obtain an Employer Identification Number (EIN) for filing taxes.
-If the owner hires independent contractors, he or she does not need to follow this process.
+If the owner hires independent contractors, they do not need to follow this process.
 The only requirement is to report the independent contractors in the year-end tax returns.

 What is a single-member limited liability company (SMLLC)?

-Unlike in sole proprietorship, in single or sole member LLC, the owner and the business are two separate entities.
+Unlike in sole proprietorship, the owner and the business are two separate entities in single or sole member LLC.
 So, how does an LLC work?